mlflow/mlflow/docs/source/llms/llama-index/index.rst

 How to log and load a LlamaIndex Workflow?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Mlflow support logging and loading a LlamaIndex Workflow via the `Model-from-Code <../../../models.html#models-from-code>`_ logging.
-For the detailed example of logging and loading a LlamaIndex Workflow, see the `LlamaIndex Workflows with MLflow <notebooks/llama_index_workflow_tutorial.html>`_ notebook.
+Mlflow supports logging and loading a LlamaIndex Workflow via the `Model-from-Code <../../../models.html#models-from-code>`_ feature.
+For a detailed example of logging and loading a LlamaIndex Workflow, see the `LlamaIndex Workflows with MLflow <notebooks/llama_index_workflow_tutorial.html>`_ notebook.

 .. code-block:: python